odintheprotector/odintheprotector.github.io/_posts/2023-12-20-realcasestudy.md

 8. Functions:
 - There are serveral helper functions defined within the script toset values in the form and trigger form submission.

-After analysing, I'm sure that these codes will steal user's sensitive data.
 Moreover, let's return to previous image and you notice that when I downloaded files, the first domain wasn't the source of file, instead it's **ringerbaseballsilk.com**.
-Check it with Virustotal and I saw that it's the C2 server of some Android malwares:<br>
+Check it with Virustotal and I saw that it's the C2 server of some Android malwares:
 ![]({{site.url}}/assets/images/casestudy/5.png)<br>

-Conclusion, this is the phishing link and I hope everyone will announce to all people around you to help them prevent from it.
+Conclusion, after analysing, I can be sure that this is the phishing link and I hope everyone will announce to all people around you to help them prevent from it.
 Thank you very much for reading my blog, if you have any questions about my post, please contact me through Facebook which I attached in home page.
 Have a good day, peace!